Engineers For Social Responsibility

 ESR Submission to Parliament on Traffic Congestion Charging ESR made a submission to the Transport and Infrastructure Committee of Parliament on the Land Transport Management (Time of Use Charging) Amendment Bill 2025 to sensitively support the use of congestion charging in a way that doesn't penalise the poor Read moreMembers’ Papers and Media

 From time to time ESR members prepare papers that provide useful guidance on particular topics, or invite us to attend and view webinars from like-minded organisations.
-Opinions provided in members’ papers and video media do not represent the official viewport of ESR.
+Opinions provided in members’ papers and video media do not represent the official viewpoint of ESR.

 View All